 The era of Stuff being at odds with Sony's OmniBalance design is over.

 We've always appreciated the care, attention and craftsmanship that's gone into building Xperia smartphones and tablets.
 But there's also been a part of us that thinks mobile devices, designed to be held in the hand, need to be practical and human-friendly as well as beautiful.

 The Xperia Z3 Tablet Compact is just that - much easier to pick up, hold one-handed and generally get on with than actually say out loud.
-It's like the 7.9in iPad Mini in that you'll use it in portrait mode of the time and though you can get one hand around, it makes more sense to rest the Tablet Compact in your palms, thumbs easily moving around the 8in touchscreen.
+It's like the 7.9in iPad Mini in that you'll use it in portrait mode most of the time.
+Though you can get one hand around, it makes more sense to rest it in your palms, thumbs easily darting around the 8in touchscreen.

-The all-metal frame is gone, just stainless steel corners, but it's now rounded and there's still tempered glass on the front.
-It's as ludicrously skinny as the Xperia Z2 Tablet at 6.4mm but somehow in this smaller, supremely portable size, it works.
+The all-metal frame is gone, replaced with curved sides, a matte back and tempered glass on the front.
+It's as ludicrously skinny as the Xperia Z2 Tablet at 6.4mm but in this smaller, supremely portable size, it works.
 On the larger tablet it meant that the tab flexed worryingly in the middle and wasn't very satisfying to hold.
-Here it adds to the sleek build and handbag/big pocket-friendly dimensions.
+Here it helps the handbag/big pocket-friendly dimensions.

 Because it doesn't look like a scaled-down Z2 Tablet.
 The huge bezels all around that slate have gone, transforming it somewhat and if anything this looks like Sony's take on a Samsung Galaxy Tab S 8.4.
 At 270g - nearly 30g less than the still-plasticky Samsung - it's a great move for Xperia tablets.